virtualstaticvoid/ldhdns/README.md

 _TBC_

-The following digram illustrates the components which make up the solution, and how they interact with the host machine, the docker API, systemd-resolved and other applications such as a browser or psql.
+The following diagram illustrates the components which make up the solution, and how they interact with the host machine, the docker API, systemd-resolved and other applications such as a browser or psql.

 ![](doc/diagram.svg)

 ## Inspiration

-* I got tired of running `docker inspect`, figuring out the container name, and manually editing `/etc/hosts`.
+* I got tired of running `docker ps` to figure out the container name, followed by `docker inspect` to get the IP address and then manually editing `/etc/hosts`.
 * I couldn't come up with a consistent convention for mapping host to container ports.
 What comes after 8099?

 ## Credits

 * [Configure systemd-resolved to use a specific DNS nameserver for a given domain][brasey]
 * [How to configure systemd-resolved and systemd-networkd to use local DNS server for resolving local domains and remote DNS server for remote domains][stackexchange]
+* [`dnsmasq`][dnsmasq]
 * [`dnsmasq` Tips and Tricks][dnsmasq-tips]
-* [`dnsmasq`][dnsmasq]
+* [github.com/programster/docker-dnsmasq][programster]
 * [`systemd-resolved`][resolved]
 * [github.com/jonathanio/update-systemd-resolved][jonathanio]
-* [github.com/programster/docker-dnsmasq][programster]

 ## License